 Take the missed dose as soon as you remember it.
 But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
 Do not take two doses at the same time to make up for a missed dose.

 Enfuvirtide can cause serious side effects.
-These include severe allergic reaction and possibly pneumonia.
+These include severe allergic reaction, severe or infected injection sites, and possibly pneumonia.
 (See the WARNING above.)

 Other possible side effects of enfuvirtide include: